aht/stream.py/doc/index.rst

    Distribute a stream processing `function` to a pool of worker threads.

-   :param function: an iterator-processing function, one that takes an iterator and return an iterator.
+   :param function: an iterator-processing function, one that takes an iterator and returns an iterator.
    :param poolsize: the number of worker threads, default to the number of CPUs.

    >>> range(10) >> ThreadPool(map(lambda x: x*x)) >> sum